 Development: Hunt is responsible for the development, revitalization, and asset management of more than 2,000 acres and one million square feet of industrial and commercial space on the Islands.

-Construction: Hunt has completed 22 new construction projects (including associated demolition), as well as 12 renovation projects in Hawaiʻi, including more than 6,600 renovated military homes — plus an ongoing commitment to affordable housing and sustainable building.
+Construction: Hunt has completed 24 new construction projects (including associated demolition), as well as 20 commercial and multifamily housing renovation projects in Hawaiʻi — plus an ongoing commitment to affordable housing and sustainable building.

 Energy and Social Infrastructure: As builder of the first LEED® Platinum affordable housing community in the country and developer of the Kalaeloa Renewable Energy Park, Hunt is committed to delivering energy and social infrastructure projects through public-private partnerships with local government agencies and utilities.

-Affordable Housing: Hunt’s affordable housing portfolio includes more than 217,183 units in over 500 properties across the United States.
-Our broad experience in developing, financing, building and managing affordable workforce housing has made Hawaiʻi projects like E Komo Mai (Hilo), Hale Makana (Nanakuli), Kahuku Elderly (Kahuku) and Imi ʻIkena (Wailuku) possible.
+Affordable Housing: Hunt’s affordable housing portfolio includes more than 214,000 units in over 500 properties across the United States.
+Our broad experience in developing, financing, building and managing affordable workforce housing has made Hawaiʻi projects like Riverside Apartments and E Komo Mai (Hilo), Banyan Street Manor (Honolulu), Hale Makana (Nanakuli), Halawa View Apartments (Aiea), Kahuku Elderly (Kahuku) and Imi ʻIkena (Wailuku) possible.

 Public Facility Services: Hunt's wholly owned subsidiary, CGL Management Group, offers planning, project management, design, and facilities management services for social infrastructure projects and public facilities on behalf of governments and other municipal organizations.
-Since 2002, CGL has provided its broad range of services in 17 countries and has delivered more than $7 billion in public facility construction worldwide.
+Since 2002, CGL has a rich history of serving 1,700 clients for 40 years.
+CGL has worked in 19 countries, all 50 states, and over 900 local jurisdictions.
 CGL’s projects range from correctional facilities to government administration buildings to higher educational facilities.